Umberto Cagni: Later life

 Following this achievement, Cagni returned to Italian naval service.
 He led naval relief efforts in the 1908 Messina earthquake, participated in the colonial conquest of Libya in 1911–1912, served in World War I, retired in 1923 as an admiral, and was named to the Italian Senate.
 He lived for nine years in retirement until his death.
 He is buried in his native Asti, where his memory is celebrated to this day.

 Legacy

-In 2005, a 3,500-meter-tall seamount on the floor of the Arctic Ocean was named "Umberto Cagni Seamount" in recognition of Cagni's bravery and leadership in ice exploration.
+In 2005, a 3,500-metre-tall seamount on the floor of the Arctic Ocean was named "Umberto Cagni Seamount" in recognition of Cagni's bravery and leadership in ice exploration.